.

 How You Will Help

 You’ll get the chance to help with both field and lab research.
-The amount of time you will spend at each will vary with the season; however, you should expect to spend about 50% of your time at the research sites and the remainder in the lab.
-Depending on the season, you may help set up and monitor equipment and collect data on features of the snowpack, permafrost, and soil; the occurrence of vascular plants, lichens, and mosses; and annual growth rings of trees.
+The time you spend at each will vary with the season; however, you should expect to spend about 50% of your time at the research sites and the remainder in the lab.
+Depending on the season, you may help set up and monitor equipment and collect data on features of the snowpack, permafrost, and soil; the occurrence of vascular plants, lichens, and mosses; wetland water quality; amphibian tadpole metamorphosis; fish behavior; and annual growth rings of trees.

 SNOWPACK STUDIES (February)

 Assignments for the winter team will include snowpack descriptions, snow sampling, and lab processing of samples.
-Outdoor activities will depend on light and weather conditions; winter can be extremely physically demanding.
-Project staff can help to organize gear rental on behalf of participants, including parkas, pants, mitts, and boots, but participants will be required to bring their own liner gloves and headgear.
-Trips in the qamutiks (sleds pulled behind snowmobiles) can be rough, cold, and uncomfortable but the winter landscape will leave you breathless.
+Outdoor activities depend on light and weather conditions; winter can be extremely physically demanding.
+Project staff can help organize gear rental for participants, including parkas, pants, mitts, and boots, but participants will be required to bring their own liner gloves and headgear.
+Trips in the qamutiks (sleds pulled behind snowmobiles) can be rough, cold, and uncomfortable, but the winter landscape will leave you breathless.

 TREELINE STUDIES (September)

-For this research you will focus on the physical and biological characteristics of the environment.
-You’ll study 1) growth, sexual reproduction, and survivorship of treeline trees and 2) winter injury of evergreen needles.
-In addition to ongoing monitoring of natural seedling establishment and survival in the field, seeding experiments will be conducted as part of the Global Treeline Range Expansion Experiment (G- TREE).
+For this research, you will focus on the physical and biological characteristics of the environment.
+You’ll study 1) the growth, sexual reproduction, and survivorship of treeline trees and 2) the winter injury of evergreen needles.
+In addition to ongoing monitoring of natural seedling establishment and survival in the field, seeding experiments will be conducted as part of the Global Treeline Range Expansion Experiment (G-TREE).
 G-TREE is a globally distributed collaborative project aimed at testing the generality of mechanisms driving boundaries of tree distribution at the treeline (treelineresearch.com/).
 Soil sampling, permafrost coring, thaw depth measurements, and vegetation sampling could be on the task list of a given team.
 Equipment for air and ground temperature measurements will be maintained, and cover values for shrubs and trees will be estimated.
-You will use probes to measure the depth of thaw, and will record standard soil characteristics, including organic matter, moisture content, and pH.
+You will use probes to measure thaw depth and record standard soil characteristics, including organic matter, moisture content, and pH.
 The team may also assist in sampling the total above-ground biomass from plots within each site.

 Climate Change at the Arctic's Edge